-1113: Inline assembler not permitted when generating Thumb code The Thumb inline assembler was supported in ADS, but support was withdrawn in RVCT 2.0.
+- 1113: Inline assembler not permitted when generating Thumb code - The Thumb inline assembler was supported in ADS, but support was withdrawn in RVCT 2.0.
 ARM inline assembly continues to be supported.
 The Thumb Instruction Set was designed based on the output of the C compiler, and so there should be no need to write explicitly in Thumb inline assembler.
-Alternatively use the embedded assembler which can use Thumb code.

-1114: This instruction not supported on target architecture/processor Example when compiled with "armcc -cpu 4T".
+Alternatively use the embedded assembler, which can use Thumb code, or compiler intrinsics. - 1114: this feature not supported on target architecture/processor Example when compiled with "armcc --cpu 4T". int main(void) { int a,b,c;